Enriching traditional youth athletic training with yoga and mindfulness to support engagement, safety and performance.

 This training is ideal for coaches, athletic trainers, physical education and health teachers, physical therapists, yoga teachers, school or family counselors, child psychologists, camp counselors, recreation directors, parents and any others who regularly work with youth athletes.
 A background of at least six months yoga experience and/or a background in physical education is recommended.

-1. Define an athlete and describe the relevant benefits of yoga & mindfulness practices.
+1. Define an athlete and how yoga & mindfulness can support athletic development.

-2. Understand how to utilize a variety of practices such as breath awareness, yoga-based movement and visualizations to support the “mindful athlete.”
+2. Integrate a variety of mind body practices to support the “mindful athlete” such as breath awareness, yoga-based movement and visualizations.

-3. Develop anatomy-focused, sport-specific mindfulness based movement sequences with a focus on injury prevention and recovery, as well as optimal performance.
+3. Develop anatomy-focused, sport-specific lesson plans with an emphasis on injury prevention and recovery, as well as optimal performance.

-4. Learn effective methods for encouraging mindful communication and cooperation between coach, athletes, parents, administrators, etc.
+4. Implement effective methods for encouraging mindful communication and cooperation between coach, athletes, parents, administrators, etc.

 5. Access additional tools and resources for continued learning.